 Section 107 of the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act") provides that an emerging growth company can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards.
 Thus, an emerging growth company can defer the adoption of certain accounting standards until those standards would otherwise apply to private companies.
 The Company currently qualifies as an emerging growth company and has elected to avail itself of this extended transition period.
 As long as the Company continues to qualify as an emerging growth company, it will not be required to adopt new or revised accounting standards on the relevant dates on which adoption is required for other public companies until required by private company accounting standards.
-However, based on the market value of the Company's common stock held by non-affiliates as of July 31, 2018, the Company expects it may become a large accelerated filer and thus cease to be an emerging growth company upon the completion of the fiscal year ending January 31, 2019.
-If the Company ceases to be an emerging growth company, it may no longer be permitted to take advantage of the provisions of the JOBS Act which allows companies to adopt new or revised accounting standards when required by private company accounting standards.
+However, based on the market value of the Company on stock held by non-affiliates as of July 31, 2018, the Company expects to become a large accelerated filer and thus cease to be an emerging growth company on January 31, 2019.
+At that time, the Company will be required to adopt new or revised accounting standards which the Company had previously deferred pursuant to the JOBS Act.